davechendatascience/bedSheetFoldingRobot/README.md

 ## 🙏 Acknowledgments

-- **YOLO**: Ultralytics for object detection backbone
+- YOLOv8 for backbone architecture
-- **ViT**: Vision Transformer architecture
+- Vision Transformer for global context modeling
+- PyTorch for the deep learning framework
-- **RealSense**: Intel for depth camera support
+- VIA for annotation tools
-- **VIA**: VGG Image Annotator for data labeling
+- RealSense for depth data collection

 ---

-**Note**: This project is actively developed.
-The current 103M parameter model is being optimized for efficiency while maintaining accuracy.
+**Note**: This project is actively maintained and updated with the latest deep learning techniques for optimal keypoint detection performance.